rgmyr/dotfiles/README.md

 ### 🖥️ tmux (Terminal Multiplexer)

-Think of `tmux` as having multiple desktops for different projects.
+Think of `tmux` as having multiple terminal-based desktop configurations for different projects or tasks.

+The `tmux server` is a local process that can manage multiple ongoing terminal sessions, each with multiple windows (tab-like), each having one or more panes arranged in an arbitrary grid.

+Sessions and windows can be peristently named, and the panes can be quickly split and resized.

 #### Session Management
 ```bash